 You are going home to the Light.

-And all the way there
+And all the way —

 Every light here is one verse; the red thread is the blood.
 "In him was life; and the life was the light of men." — John 1:4 · all 31,102 verses, placed by their true distance from the Word.